“We have been a paying customer for TMDHosting since March 2019.

 In this review, I’ll address all these questions and more, using my own experience with TMDHosting.

-I don’t want to spoil anything, but I think this underdog should get much more coverage than it does—so consider this review a first step in that direction.
+I don’t want to spoil anything, but I think this underdog should get much more coverage than it does—so consider this review the first step in that direction.

 Of course, I can’t just say that TMDHosting is good without qualifying the statement.